This post may contain affiliate links. Please see our full Disclosure Policy for details.

-I love a relaxing staycation as much as the next guy, but I’d be lying if I said I would rather hunker down on my couch than see the world.
+While I love a relaxing staycation as much as the next guy, I’d be lying if I said I would rather hunker down on my couch than see the world.

-I have crippling case of wanderlust, but that’s not exactly news.
+I have a crippling case of wanderlust, but that’s not exactly news.

 I must be in the minority since I prefer to travel in off-seasons (if you recall, I went to London in FEBRUARY.
 Crazypants.
 Such heavy luggage.)
 I may envy the trips others are taking, but I’ll nurse my jealousy from my super-cold air-conditioned house, TYVM.